xkt88/VisualPun/Human Evaluation/Readme.md

 # Human Evaluation Protocol for Visual Pun Recognition

 ## Overview

-This document describes the human evaluation protocol used to validate the automatic MLLM-based evaluation metric in our visual pun generation framework.
-The study assesses whether human judgments of idiom recognition align with our automatic metric.
+This document describes the human evaluation protocol used to validate the automatic **GPT-5** evaluation metric in our visual pun generation framework. [cite_start]As the best-performing MLLM in our experiments[cite: 8, 112], **GPT-5** is used here to assess whether human judgments of idiom recognition align with our automatic pipeline.

 ## 1. Sample Selection